MrRezaeiUofT/IDFF/README.md

 pip install -r requirements.txt
 ```

----

 ## 📬 Contact

-For questions, feel free to reach out to the authors on the [arXiv page](https://arxiv.org/abs/2409.14599).
+For questions, feel free to raise an issue.